Complete Backpacking Checklist {Packing List & Backpacking Essentials}

 Essential Backpacking Gear

 This section covers the essential backpacking gear systems: hiking, shelter, and sleeping.
-These items tend to be the heaviest pieces of gear you’ll carry, so it’s worth considering their weight in addition to other features to keep your total pack weight as low as you can.
+These items tend to be the heaviest pieces of gear you’ll carry, so it’s worth considering their weight in addition to other features to keep your total pack weight as low as possible.

 Backpacking Backpack

 Every successful backpacking trip starts with finding the right backpack.
-Most backpackers find a pack in the 40-65L capacity range to be versatile for nearly all trips.
+Most backpackers find a pack in the 40-65L capacity range versatile for nearly all trips.

 If possible, go to a gear store like REI, have your torso sized properly, and spend time trying on a bunch of different packs to find the right one.
 When I first started backpacking, I hiked too many miles with packs that were just wrong for me.
 Finding the right pack made a huge difference!